 Do you have what it takes to travel full-time in an RV?
 When you look at photographs of RVs parked on the edge of a lake with mountains in the background, it’s easy to develop a construed image of RV life.
-Before my family and I went on the road in March 2022, we didn’t anticipate many of the difficulties we would face.
+Before my family and I went on the road, we didn’t anticipate many of the difficulties we would face.

 But don’t you learn more from tackling problems than anything else?
 Even though situations can be challenging, our difficult experiences have increased our confidence to creatively solve problems and tackle new dilemmas.
 Now looking back, I can see how our experiences have reshaped our thinking about RVing.
 Here are 5 lessons I have learned.

 RVs Require an Overwhelming Number of Repairs

 When we bought a used travel trailer, the owner assured us that it had no leaks.
 Seven leaks later, we realized the trailer was much more dilapidated than we had initially believed.
 From the time we finally finished fixing those leaks, we have had problem after problem.
 Now, we realize that making repairs is a natural part of the RV lifestyle.
 After talking to several travelers, we know this is true even with new RVs.

 Although making constant repairs is difficult, it is teaching us handyman skills.
 I have learned so much about how an RV works and how to fix broken things.
 For example, I know how to replace an RV roof, paint RV cabinets, or replace RV floors—all useful skills.